cliffordnwanna/ELECTRIC_VEHICLE_TYPE_PREDICTION/README.md

 ## 📋 Project Overview

 This project aims to build a predictive model to classify electric vehicles as either **Battery Electric Vehicles (BEVs)** or **Plug-in Hybrid Electric Vehicles (PHEVs)**.
-Using a dataset of electric vehicles registered across different counties in Washington State, we applied **Support Vector Machines (SVM)** to analyze patterns and predict the type of electric vehicle based on several key features.
+Using a dataset of electric vehicles registered across different counties in Washington State, I applied **Support Vector Machines (SVM)** to analyze patterns and predict the type of electric vehicle based on several key features.
 The goal is to assist in understanding electric vehicle adoption trends and geographical distribution, as well as to provide insights for future electric vehicle-related decisions.

 ## 📂 Dataset Description